jaxio/jaxio.github.com/en/roi.md

 The ROI assessment must include

 * The time saved on technical development
-* The time saved on maintenances issues.
+* The time saved on maintenance issues.
 * The time saved on knowledge and competences transfer
 * The added value created thanks to this time gained
 * The reduction of inherent risks on the technical part of your application